-Reason Monitoring factor There may be no prospect of the property meeting the SHQS or EESSH and/or the costs to do this are prohibitive.
-Stock Condition Survey The property may not meet the Void turnover and re-let time needs for which it was constructed Loss of funding e.g. community care project.
-Change in legislation Falling demand Early warning system - increase in voids turnover, refusal and fall in applicants Financial viability and other Income does not cover costs or other circumstances economic grounds e.g. retaining one property in a group of communal properties where significant future expenditure appears likely
+Reason Monitoring factor

+There may be no prospect of the Stock Condition Survey

+property meeting the SHQS or

+EESSH and/or the costs to do this

+are prohibitive.

+The property may not meet the Void turnover and re-let time

+needs for which it was constructed Loss of funding

+e.g. community care project.
+Change in legislation

+Falling demand Early warning system - increase in

+voids turnover, refusal and fall in

+applicants

+Reason Monitoring factor

+Financial viability and other Monitor Net Present Value through

+circumstances.
+Income does not stock condition surveys and 30 year

+cover costs or other economic projected costs.

+grounds e.g. retaining one property in

+a group of communal properties

+where significant future expenditure

+appears likely